Personal Testimonies: Memoirs

 Written October 27, 2019 – Parshat Bereshit – which brings the blessing of new beginnings, renewal, starting over – every day of our lives – seeing with fresh eyes.

-Abigail Hirsch, filmmaker
+Written by Abigail Hirsch, social worker, blogger, filmmaker